PeterZSwallow/CryptoDeepTools/02BreakECDSAcryptography/README.md

 Code works on Python 3.9 or newer.
 All dependencies included in code.

-calculate.py  - count d (private key) if you have k-nonce R S Z
+calculate.py  - count d (private key) if you have k-nonce R S Z. It's a trivial. vulnerabilityR.py -